 Tables will be provided for displays and other visuals.
 Interactive visuals are strongly encouraged.

-This next Middle School Career Fair will be held at the Goldsboro Family YMCA on:
+This next Middle School Career Fair will be held at The Maxwell Center on:

-Sign up Today!
+Registration forms will be available later this fall!
 There is no cost to participate in this important event.
-Just complete the registration form below and email it to Janet Brock at email@example.com or faxed to (919) 734-2247.
 Please contact Janet at (919) 734-2241 if you have any questions.

 For more information contact: